ClaireKarsenti/React/11-navbar/README.md

-# SUMMARY OF REACT PROJECTS :

-### useState

-1. :birthday: Birthday Reminder

-### useEffect and Conditional Rendering

-2. :world_map: Tours
-3. :busts_in_silhouette: Reviews
-4. :question: Questions
-5. :hamburger: Menu
-6. :file_folder: Tabs
-7. :repeat: Slider

-### Forms
-8. :memo: Lorem Ipsum
-9. :art: Color Generator
-10. :white_check_mark: Grocery Bud

-### useRef
-11. :card_index: Navbar

-# TO READ EACH PROJECT :

 # Getting Started with Create React App

-Projects was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In each project directory, you can run:
+In the project directory, you can run:

 ### `npm start`